Precise Runtime Analysis for Plateau Functions: Preliminaries and Notation

-For the optimization process of our \OPO we first observe that, since the unbiased operator with constant probability flips exactly one bit, the expected time to reach the plateau is $O(n\log n)$.
+For the optimization process of our \oea we first observe that, since the unbiased operator with constant probability flips exactly one bit, the expected time to reach the plateau is $O(n\log n)$.
 Since the time for leaving the plateau (as shown in this paper) is $\Omega(n^k)$, we only consider the runtime of the algorithm after it has reached the plateau.

 For this runtime analysis on the plateau we consider the plateau in two different ways.
 The first way is to regard a Markov chain that contains $N + 1$ states, where $N = \sum_{i = 0}^{k - 1} \binom{n}{k - i}$.
 Each state represents one element of the plateau plus there is one absorbing state for the optimum.
 Note that $N = \frac{n^k}{k!} + o(n^k)$, since $\binom{n}{j} = \frac{n^j}{j!}(1 + o(1))$ for all $j \in [1..k]$.
-As discussed in Section~\ref{sec:leaky_chains}, we regard only the corresponding leaky Markov chain.
-This leaky chain contains $N$ states.
-The transition probability between two different states $x$ and $y$ is $p_{xy} = \Pr[\alpha = d]\binom{n}{d}^{-1}$, where $d$ is the Hamming distance between $x$ and $y$.
-This implies that the transition probability from $x$ to $y$ is equal to the transition probability from $y$ to $x$ for any pair of the states of the leaky chain.
-Therefore, the transition matrix is symmetric, which gives us the opportunity to use Lemma~\ref{lm:sym-eigenvalues} and Lemma~\ref{lm:sym-eigenvectors}.
-We call this leaky chain the \emph{individual chain}, denote its transition matrix by $P_{\text{ind}}$ and call the space of real vectors of dimension $N$ the \emph{individual space}, since the current state of the chain defines the current individual of the algorithm.
+The transition probability from transient state $x$ to any state $y$ is $q_x^y = \Pr[\alpha = d]\binom{n}{d}^{-1}$, where $d$ is the Hamming distance between $x$ and $y$.
+This implies that the transition probability from $x$ to $y$ is equal to the transition probability from $y$ to $x$ for any pair of the transient states.
+Therefore, the transient matrix is symmetric, which gives us the opportunity to use Lemma~\ref{lm:sym-eigenvalues} and Lemma~\ref{lm:sym-eigenvectors}.
+We call this Markov chain the \emph{individual chain}, denote its transient matrix by $Q$ and call the space of real vectors of dimension $N$ the \emph{individual space}\footnote{Note that the dimension of the individual space is equal to the number of transient states of the individual chain, not to the total number of states.
+Hence, matrix $Q$ defines a linear operator on the individual space.}, since the current state of the chain defines the current individual of the algorithm.

 To define the second Markov chain, we first define the \emph{$i$-th level} as the set of all search points that have exactly $n - k + i$ one-bits.
 Then the plateau is the union of levels $0$ to $k - 1$ and the optimum is the only element of level~$k$.
 Notice that the $i$-th level contains exactly $\binom{n}{k - i}$ elements (search points).
 For every $i, j \in [0..k]$ we have that for any element of the $i$-th level the probability to mutate to the $j$-th level is the same due to the unbiasedness of the operator.
 Therefore we can regard a Markov chain of $k + 1$ states, where the $i$-th state ($i \in [0..k]$) represents the elements of the $i$-th level.
 State $k$ is an absorbing state.
 The transition probability from level $i$ to level $j$ is